micro-community/go-micro-v2-doc/blog/_posts/2020-07-30-m3o-cloud-native-platform.md

 ## What next?

-We invite the reader to [signup](https://m3o.com) to the beta which we'll be providing access to in the coming weeks.
-We'll have a community tier for open source software so M3O will be easy to test drive without strings attached.
-If you're interested to learn more come join us on [slack](https://slack.m3o.com) in the #platform channel.
+We're releasing an alpha version really soon!
+Head to the [website](https://m3o.com) and join the waitlist.
+We'll reach out and let you know how to get started.
+If you want to learn more come join us on [slack](https://slack.m3o.com) or [discord](https://discord.gg/hbmJEct).

 Thanks for reading.